 Our team members work together during the transplant process so your child gets the very best care for all aspects of their health.
-This continues after your child’s transplant.
-The team follows your child throughout their recovery and for many years following transplant.
+The multidisciplinary team from Seattle Children’s and SCCA follows your child throughout their recovery and for many years following transplant.

-- Researchers at our Center for Immunity and Immunotherapies work in the lab and with youth to improve diagnosis and treatment of disorders that involve the immune system.
-Our lab research and patient care helps us better understand how the immune system works.
+- Researchers at our Center for Immunity and Immunotherapies work in the lab and with youth to improve diagnosis and treatment of immune system disorders.

-- We are also active in organizations that support patients and families, including the Immune Deficiency Foundationand the Jeffrey Modell Foundation.
+- We are also active in groups that support patients and families, such as the Immune Deficiency Foundation and the Jeffrey Modell Foundation.

 - We offer a full range of treatments for marrow failure disorders in addition to stem cell transplants.

-- Our doctors are involved in the national registries for severe chronic neutropenia and for Shwachman-Diamond syndrome (SDS) and Diamond Blackfan anemia (DBA).
+- Our doctors are involved in the national registries for severe chronic neutropenia, Shwachman-Diamond syndrome (SDS) and Diamond Blackfan anemia (DBA).
 Collecting information about people who have a disease helps researchers learn more about the disease and find better ways to treat it.

 We care for your whole child.
 We don’t just treat their disease.
-Your family has a full team behind you, including specialists in nutrition, pain management, social work, physical therapy, psychology and emotional health.
+Your family will have a full team behind you, with specialists in nutrition, pain management, social work, physical therapy, psychology and emotional health.
 Read more about the supportive care we offer.

 Conditions We Treat

-Your child's doctors may suggest a stem cell transplant to treat some types of:
+Your child's doctors may suggest a stem cell transplant to treat conditions such as:

-- Bone marrow failure disorders, including aplastic anemia, Diamond-Blackfan anemia, Shwachman-Diamond syndrome, Fanconi anemia, dyskeratosis congenita, congenital neutropenia and congenital amegakaryocytic anemia.
+- Bone marrow failure disorders such as severe aplastic anemia, and Diamond-Blackfan anemia, Shwachman-Diamond syndrome, Fanconi anemia, dyskeratosis congenita, congenital neutropenia and congenital amegakaryocytic anemia.

 Who is on the Non-Malignant Transplant team?

 Professionals from many fields work together to plan treatment and care for your child.
-All team members have extra training and years of experience in the special needs of children and adolescents.
+Everyone on the team has extra training and years of experience in the special needs of children and teens.